 Teams that have mastered Scrum know that the key to success lies in a just-in-time, increasingly refined, breakdown of work on the Product Backlog.
 They prefer Sprint Backlogs with many small (functional) items instead of just a few large ones.
-Smaller items improve flow, and reduce the risk of failing the sprint.
-In this article, I will explain why the break-down of work is important, and why it should be done across functional — instead of technical — boundaries.
+Smaller items improve flow and reduce the risk of failing the sprint.
+In this article, I will explain why the breakdown of work is important, and why it should be done across functional — instead of technical — boundaries.
 I will offer 10 useful strategies that experienced Scrum Teams use to break down work.
+Download the cheatsheet

 Why and when to break down items

 Software development is inherently unpredictable.
 Some Product Backlog Items (PBI’s) on a backlog will require more effort than expected, while other items will require less.
 So if the work for a sprint contains only a few large items, the impact of underestimating the work on even a single item will have a profound impact on the sprint.
 And since larger items tend to be harder to estimate and understand, the potential for a failed sprint increases further.

 Experienced Scrum Teams spend time and effort to break down large PBI’s into smaller stories.
 Although they sometimes do this during the planning of a new Sprint, they have learned that this process of ‘refinement’ should be continuous in order to make sprints — and particularly sprint planning — run smoother.
 So when a sprint is underway, the team also spends time breaking down PBI’s for the next sprint, and maybe even for the sprint after that.
 But this is done in a ‘just-in-time’-manner, so the team spends increasingly less time on sprints that are increasingly further down the road.